paolobif/Worm-Yolo/README.md

 ```

 ## How to use
-* dowload weights from google drive link in weights folder
+* download weights from google drive link in weights folder
 * look at "simple_test.ipynb" to test if all dependencies are installed correctly and to see the simplest way to pass the model on images is
+* note: classes.names is in cfg folder